 Conferences and trade fairs

 Exhibition centers and conference halls.
 Wide range of food and drink.
 The number of attendees can vary from small to very large groups.
 Hotels with conference centers are included in the hotel category.

-The hospital category includes all hospitals and clinics, both public and private, which offer long-term and short-term care.
-Senior housing/care housing covers patients and employees within all institutions which are characterized as nursing homes.
+The hospital category includes all hospitals and clinics, both public and private, that offer long-term and short-term care.
+Senior housing/care housing covers patients and employees within all institutions that are characterized as nursing homes.

-The European retail grocery trade is concentrated in the hands of a small number of large players in each country, such as Tesco (UK), Aldi (Germany), Carrefour (France) and ICA (Sweden).
+The European grocery sector is concentrated in the hands of a small number of large players in each country, such as Tesco (UK), Aldi (Germany), Carrefour (France) and ICA (Sweden).
 The larger players have centralized purchasing and some of them have joined forces in international purchasing organizations.

 Retail outlets comprise pharmacies, various types of specialty stores, garden centers, gas stations, as well as department stores and home furnishing chains.